Manudasari265/pinocchio-fundraiser/README.md

 ```
 In this state account, we will store:

-amount: the target amount that the contributor is trying to contribute
+amount: the amount that the contributor is trying to contribute

+🛠️ Instructions

+The program supports the following instructions:
+- Initialize – Sets up a new fundraiser with target amount, duration, and metadata.\n
+- Contribute – Allows users to contribute funds to the active fundraiser.
+- CheckContribution – Allows users to check their individual contribution.
+- RefundAndClose – Refunds contributors and closes the fundraiser if target not met or expired.

+⚙️ Constants

+The logic is guided by the following constants:
+- MIN_AMOUNT_TO_RAISE: Minimum amount required to initiate a fundraiser (3 SOL).
+- SECONDS_TO_DAYS: Time duration to convert seconds to days (86400).
+- MAX_CONTRIBUTION_PERCENTAGE: Limits any user from contributing more than 10%.
+- PERCENTAGE_SCALER: Scaler used to calculate percentages (value: 100).